Archive

 Also Read

-Extended exposure to the elements of weather and climate has major effects on the physical environment.
+Our physical environment is heavily impacted by extended exposure to the elements of weather and climate.
 This is known as[...]

 The Effects Of Carbon Dioxide On Weather And Climate